marcosvliras/marcosvliras/README.md

 # About Me
 Currently, I work as a Machine Learning Engineer at [PicPay](https://www.linkedin.com/company/picpay).
-Lately, I've been studying software architecture.
+Lately, I've been studying software engineering.

 ## I'm interested in
 - 💻 Software Development